-Anyone else mentioned during the interview, whether it’s a brand or an individual should get a “shout out” from your podcast handle.
+Anyone else said during the interview, whether a brand or an individual, should get a “shout out” from your podcast handle.

-Once you figure out a good way to reach the individuals, you can ping them on Twitter after the episode launches.
+Once you figure out an excellent way to reach the individuals, you can ping them on Twitter after the episode launches.
 For a brand or company, LinkedIn might work best to find a marketing person who might share the tweet once the episode is live.

 Find your communities’ social media “hangouts”

 For your audience, it could be a Slack group.
-Or a listserv, or a public forum.
+Or a listserv or a public forum.
 Figure out where they go to find resources to help them solve problems and see if you can promote it there.
 For instance, I’m on a very active Progressive listserv that would be the perfect spot if you’re looking to reach left-leaning organizations.
 Conversely, SEO professionals tend to be more active on Twitter and Slack.
-You need to find your audience and reach them where they are.
-Especially since word of mouth is the #1 way that new listeners find podcasts.
+So you need to find your audience and go to them where they are, especially since word of mouth is the #1 way new listeners find podcasts.

 Podcaster Dan Shure (Experts on the Wire) has found great success on LinkedIn:

-“I think LinkedIn is performing well because every time someone even ‘likes’ or comments your LinkedIn post – this actually is a ‘share’ because they show up in their connections feeds.
-When I look at the stats for who has seen my LinkedIn post – it’s mostly 2nd and 3rd-degree connections.
+“I think LinkedIn is performing well because every time someone even ‘likes’ or comments on your LinkedIn post – this is a ‘share’ because they show up in their connections feeds.
+So when I look at the stats for who has seen my LinkedIn post – it’s mostly 2nd and 3rd-degree connections.
 Often in the hundreds or thousands.”

-And when you do share to social media, keep in mind that video and images usually perform better with those various algorithms.
-Here are some ideas around how to add visuals to your podcast:
+And when you do share on social media, keep in mind that video and images usually perform better with those various algorithms.
+Here are some ideas about how to add visuals to your podcast;